EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-14-github-pages-mastodon-comments.md

 ```
 The Mastodon ids are first for easier formatting and readability.

 What we have next is a giant mess that actually fetches the gist, fetches the comments and renders them on the page when a button is pressed.
+Part of `_includes/comments.hhtml`
 ```javascript
 {% raw %}
 var thisid = "{{ page.id | slice: 1, 999 | replace: '/', '-' }}"